 Shirley Bond was elected in 2001 and 2005 as the MLA for Prince George-Mount Robson, and re-elected in 2009 and 2013 as the MLA for Prince George-Valemount.

-With more than 15 years of Cabinet experience, Shirley has served as Deputy Premier, Minister of Transportation and Infrastructure, Minister of Education, Minister Responsible for Early Learning and Literacy, Minister of Advanced Education, Minister of Health Services, and was the first female to hold the position of Attorney General in British Columbia history, a title she held while Minister of Justice.
+With more than 15 years of Cabinet experience, Shirley has served as Deputy Premier, Minister of Transportation and Infrastructure, Minister of Education, Minister Responsible for Early Learning and Literacy, Minister of Advanced Education, Minister of Health Services, and was the first female to hold the position of Attorney General in British Columbia’s history, a title she held while Minister of Justice.
 She has been honoured as a trailblazer in the B.C. justice system.

-Shirley currently serves as the Chair of the Cabinet Committee on Strong Economy, Vice Chair for the Core Review Committee and she is Vice Chair of the Treasury Board and the Priorities and Planning Committee.
+Shirley currently serves as the Chair of the Cabinet Committee on Strong Economy, Vice Chair of the Treasury Board, is a member on the Priorities and Planning Committee and Cabinet Committee on Climate Leadership and works directly with the Premier’s Women’s Economic Council.

 Before her election to the Legislative Assembly, she served three terms on the Prince George School Board, the last as chair.
 She also worked with the continuing education department of the Prince George School District, becoming its business manager.
 She was given the B.C.
 Interior, North & Yukon Woman of Distinction Award for her work in public education.